syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Overview.md

 Format
 </td>
 <td>
-To display the format of the datetime.
+To display the format of the date time.
 </td>
 </tr>
 </table>